The Royal BC Museum in Victoria explores the social

 Further into the gallery is information about the forest, seas and deltas of British Columbia.
 The dioramas are life-like and create a feeling of actually being there.

-First Nations Gallery
+First Peoples Gallery

 I found the First Peoples Gallery to be one of the most interesting areas of the Museum.
 I entered into the exhibition space through the Our Living Languages Exhibition.
 This exhibition celebrates the resilience and diversity of First Nations languages in British Columbia.
 I walked through a “language forest”.
 The “trees” are poles with information about greetings in 34 First Nations languages.
 You push a button and hear the greeting.
 I watched part of a film which left me pondering the ways the words which are included in or excluded from a particular language both shape and reflect a people’s culture.